-Backtesting is simply the process of testing a trading strategy using historical data so that a trader can see whether his/her strategy has a statistical profitable edge.
+Backtesting is simply the process of testing a trading strategy using historical data so that a trader can see whether his/her strategy has a statistically profitable edge.
 How to backtest a trading strategy is a vital step that any trader should go through in order to know whether they stand a real chance of making money in the markets.

 When a proper backtest delivers good results it also helps a trader to gain confidence in that strategy, which is a huge psychological step in the right direction because confidence helps control the negative emotional aspects that can come with trading.

-In this article we will have a look at the best practices necessary to backtest a strategy properly and the pitfalls that should be avoided in order to achieve the most reliable results possible.
+In this article, we will have a look at the best practices necessary to backtest a strategy properly and the pitfalls that should be avoided in order to achieve the most reliable results possible.

 Backtesting Trading Strategies: Best Practices